harvesthill/reddit-wiki-archive/steroids/bloodwork/list.md

 ## Australia, New Zealand

-[Bloodworks AU](http://www.bloodworks.com.au/) - Regardless of whether you get your bloods done by your local doctor or by an online service, you can get expert interpretation of blood tests at http://www.bloodworks.com.au/ (mention Reddit to receive this service for AUD$80).
+[Bloodworks.info](http://www.bloodworks.info/) — Regardless of whether you get your bloods done by your local doctor or by an online service, you can get expert interpretation of blood tests at Bloodworks.info.

 ## United Kingdom (UK)